10 Tips For the Best Garlic Crop Ever

 This ensures that each clove will get enough nutrients from the soil, enough sun for the leaves to grow and enough space to grow to its fullest potential.

-Garlic cloves should be planted at least three-four inches deep.
+Garlic cloves should be planted at least three to four inches deep.

-Upside down cloves will face challenges to say the least!
+Upside down cloves will face challenges taking root and growing, to say the least!

-While mulch isn't completely necessary for your garlic bed, it will help keep your garlic warm and happy through the winter.
+While mulch isn't absolutely necessary for your garlic bed, it will help keep your garlic warm and happy through the winter.

 In the spring, you'll start to see green leaves poking up through the mulch.
 That's good.